Activated Sludge Process in Wastewater Treatment

 activated-sludge

-Process Control in Activated Sludge Process
+Activated Sludge Process -Process control Techniques

 The general process control method monitors the following variables: